The Complexity Classes of Hamming Distance Recoverable Robust Problems

 At last, we describe the solution size function over the arcs.
 Due to weak modularity, we use a reduction $f$ from an instance $(L',C')$ with $L \subseteq L'$ and $C \subseteq C'$ such that

-Overall, we include 2 arcs for the constant gadget.
-Furthermore for each variable, we include $4 \cdot |C'|$ arcs for each variable.
-Whenever a clause is satisfied, two arcs are used, whereby one arc in the variable gadget is bypassed.
-Thus, one arc per clause has to be added.
-The removal of a variable results in the loss of $4 |C'|$ arcs, whereby one arc is added to travel through the gadget. \end{proof}
+Overall, we include one arc for the constant gadget.
+Furthermore for each variable, we include $3 |C'|$ arcs.
+For all clauses $c \in C$ of size $|c|$, we need to include $1+|c|$ arcs.
+The size of a clause gadget and clause removal gadget are the same.
+Thus we do not have to change the solution size function in this regard. \end{proof}

-\begin{restatable}{lemma}{DHPDHC} \dhp{} is universe gadget reducible to \dhc{}.
-Furthermore, it exists a solution size function for \dhc.
-It follows that \mhdrr[\dhc] with Hamming distance over arcs is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} This reduction is easy to see.
-Adding an arc from $t$ to $s$ as constant gadget closes the cycle.
-This reduction is a universe gadget reduction because the combinatorial elements are mapped one to one such that the solutions are one to one translatable as well.
-This directly proves the pre-image uniqueness, the modularity and the solution size function, which remains the same with an additional term for one for the arcs $(t,s)$, to be correct. \end{proof}
+\begin{lemma} \dhp{} is strongly modular universe gadget reducible to \dhc{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} Adding an arc from $t$ to $s$ as constant gadget closes the cycle.
+This reduction is a universe gadget reduction because the combinatorial elements are mapped one-to-one such that the solutions are one-to-one translatable as well.
+This directly proves the pre-image uniqueness, the modularity, and the solution properties.
+The solution size function includes an additional term of one for the arcs $(t,s)$, to be correct. \end{proof}